Retail Leases

 ● Identifying Retail Shopping Centres

-The Act also defines what constitutes a retail shopping centre.
+The Retail Leases Act also defines what constitutes a retail shopping centre.
 This definition includes premises predominantly used for retail, owned by a single entity, and located within a single or adjoining building.
 Understanding whether the leased property is considered a retail shopping centre is essential for both lessors and lessees.

 ● Providing and Receiving Disclosure Statements